Samsung/tizen-docs/docs/application/dotnet/guides/nui/styling-controls-with-xaml.md

 <Selector x:TypeArguments="Color" Normal="Black" Pressed="Blue" Disabled="Red"/>
 ```

 The selectors work when the control state is enabled in a `View`.
-By default, the control state is enabled for all controls in `Tizen.NUI.Components` and not for the controls in `Tizen.NUI.BaseComponents`, such as `View` and `TextLabel`.
+By default, the control state is enabled for all controls in the `Tizen.NUI.Components` namespace and not for the controls that belong to `Tizen.NUI.BaseComponents` namespace, such as `View` and `TextLabel`.
 If you want to enable a control state for them, set the `EnableControlState` property to `true`:

 ```xml
 <ViewStyle x:Key="viewColoredByTouch" EnableControlState="true">